 Al Mourjan Lounge Access, Location and Hours

 Complimentary access is limited to passengers flying in first or business class on Qatar or other Oneworld airlines.
-Also Qatar economy passengers can purchase admission.
-Admission can be purchased online, at check in, Qatar ticket offices, and certain travel agents.
+But if you are flying in first class you would be better off in the exquisite Al Safwa first class lounge.
+Al Safwa admission is complimentary for first class passengers.
+Qatar business class passengers can purchase access to the Al Safwa lounge for about $165.
+Also Qatar economy passengers can purchase admission to the Al Mourjan lounge for $125.
+Access can be purchased online, at check in, at Qatar ticket offices, and through certain travel agents.
 Strangely, it seems admission cannot be purchased at the lounge.
-Admission is $125.
-Oneworld Emeralds and Sapphires travelling in economy must use the separate and substantially inferior Qatar first or business class lounges.

 Al Mourjan lounge is located one floor above the concourse level in the center of Al Hamad International Airport, Qatar Airways home base.
 An escalator leads to the lounge.
 Before going up, an agent checks boarding passes to ensure no riff raff get a look.
 The lounge is open 24/7.